dalibor/dalibornasevic.com/_posts/2016-10-05-auto-increment-counter-not-persisted-on-disk-with-innodb.md

 ### More context

 I have one temporary table in the system that is regularly cleaned removing old unnecessary data to take care of disk space usage.
-It's a multi-tenant architecture in which each user has it's own database and when user is inactive for a period of time, one of their tables becomes empty after cron task deletes data.
+It's a multi-tenant architecture in which each user has its own database and when user is inactive for a period of time, one of their tables becomes empty after cron task deletes data.

 One of the physical servers running few MySQL instances was having memory issues that caused some instances to restart.
 After restart, the `AUTO_INCREMENT` value for the empty table got reset to 0 and newly inserted records were with IDs that were already used.